Markhenn/RB120/Lesson 2 RB120/rps_bonus.md

         - test them out
         - make sure they dont fail
-DONE - add white space to text, to make more readable
-- let the robot say hello and his name
+DONE - add white space to text, to make more readable DONE let the robot say hello and his name
-- wins needed to win -> add to score display
+DONE wins needed to win -> add to score display
-- resolve all rubocop issues
+DONE resolve all rubocop issues
-- push to github
+DONE push to github
-- get a review
+DONE get a review

+## Input from Code review
+### Source Code

+The interface of your classes could be better defined.
+It's better to only make public methods that need to be public - everything else should be private or protected.
+For example, in the RPSGame class the only method that needs to be public is the play method.
+In the update_scores method, you could rely on truthiness and write @winner.score.add_win if @winner.
+I personally find this easier to read, but I'll let you decide!
+In the display_winner method, I find that a conditional statement (instead of the explicit return) would make your logic clearer: if @winner puts "#{@winner.name} wins!" else puts "It's a tie" end
+This could also be refactored using the ternary operator.

+Regarding your design choices, I find it interesting that you chose to implement subclasses for the Move class, but not for the Computer class.
+It's certainly a valid choice and I simply want to invite you to consider the tradeoffs:

+In the case of the Move subclasses, the logic for which move wins could easily have been represented otherwise and more succinctly, as a hash for example.
+It might be worth it to look at a few submitted solutions to compare different approaches.
+Interestingly, you made the opposite choice for the Computer subclasses.
+You used a hash and a conditional statement (in your greet method) to account for the different behaviors instead of relying on polymorphism.
+Note that this is sometimes considered an anti-pattern.